Catchment area data: What is it and how to use it

 CON - Walk and drive techniques rely largely on temporal proximity and ignore other behaviors.

 As with buffer areas, the walk and drive time technique is limited.
-Specifically, while adept at accounting for gross time to travel to and from the POI, there is no consideration given to the whole of the journey (e.g. other destinations), or the implications of that journey (e.g. cross-visitation to competitors or partners).
+Specifically, while it accounts for total time to travel to and from the POI, there is no consideration given to the whole of the journey (e.g. other destinations), or the implications of that journey (e.g. cross-visitation to competitors or partners).

-Depending on your use case for determining a catchment area, you likely want to go a step further and incorporate foot traffic data using the mobility areas technique.
+Depending on your use case, you likely want to go a step further and incorporate foot traffic data and define your catchment area by using the mobility areas technique.

 A better technique for catchment areas: mobility areas